Human rights in the Soviet Union: Right to vote

 According to communist ideologists, the Soviet political system was a true democracy, where workers' councils ("soviets") represented the will of the working class.
 In particular, the Soviet Constitution of 1936 guaranteed direct universal suffrage with a secret ballot.
 Practice, however, departed from principle.
 For example, all candidates were selected by Communist Party organizations, until democratization and the March 1989 elections.
 Historian Robert Conquest described the Soviet electoral system as "a set of phantom institutions and arrangements which put a human face on the hideous realities: a model constitution adopted in a worst period of terror and guaranteeing human rights, elections in which there was only one candidate, and in which 99 percent voted; a parliament at which no hand was ever raised in opposition or abstention."

 Economic rights

 Personal property was allowed with limitations.
 Real property mostly belonged to the State.
-Health, housing, education, and nutrition were guaranteed through the provision of full employment and economic welfare structures, but these guarantees were not always met in practice.
+Many forms of private trade with the intent of gaining profit were considered "speculation" (спекуляция) and banned as a criminal offense to be punished with fines, imprisonment, confiscation and/or corrective labor.
+"Speculation" was specifically defined in article 154 of the Penal Code of the USSR.
+Health, housing, education, and nutrition were formally guaranteed through the provision of full employment and economic welfare structures, but these guarantees were rarely met in practice.
 For instance, over five million people lacked adequate nutrition and starved to death during the Soviet famine of 1932–1933, one of several Soviet famines.
-The 1932–33 famine was caused primarily by Soviet-mandated collectivization.
+The 1932–33 famine was caused primarily by Soviet-mandated collectivization, although the famine in part was also caused by natural conditions.
+In response to frequent shortages, massive second economy existed for all categories of goods and services.